U.S.-China trade talks continue, in-person meeting may be planned: Mnuchin

-CHANTILLY, France/WASHINGTON (Reuters) - U.S. and Chinese officials will speak on Thursday, potentially paving the way for in-person trade talks to resume, U.S. Treasury Secretary Steven Mnuchin said on Thursday, as the world’s two largest economies seek to end a year-long trade war.
+CHANTILLY, France/WASHINGTON (Reuters) - U.S. and Chinese officials will speak on Thursday, potentially paving the way for in-person trade talks to resume, U.S. Treasury Secretary Steven Mnuchin said, as the world’s two largest economies seek to end a year-long trade war.

 Mnuchin and U.S. Trade Representative Robert Lighthizer will speak on the phone with their Chinese counterparts, the Treasury Secretary said in an interview along the sidelines of the G7 meeting in Chantilly, France.